 Their primary responsibility is to manage the entire Mass Transition event from initiation to conclusion.

-They will coordinate with PUCT Staff before, during, and after a Mass Transition Event.
+They coordinate communications with PUCT Staff before, during, and after a Mass Transition Event, and serve as the initiator of the Drop to POLR transaction with the TDSPs.

 ERCOT is responsible for providing the market notifications informing the market of the POLR event.
 If ERCOT has reason to expect that it may be necessary to initiate a Mass Transition on a given Business Day, it may notify PUCT Staff and potentially affected TDSPs and POLR REPs that a Mass Transition might commence that day.
 If ERCOT determines that no Mass Transition is necessary, and preliminary notice had already been provided to potentially affected parties, ERCOT shall then notify PUCT Staff and the potentially affected TDSPs and POLR REPs that the Mass Transition will not occur on that Business Day.
 Upon confirmation that a Mass Transition will occur due to the default of CR, ERCOT shall provide an initial Mass Transition Market Notice to affected TDSPs, POLR REPs, the Losing/Defaulting CR, and appropriate PUCT Staff.
 If a Mass Transition is initiated on a Business Day prior to a weekend or ERCOT holiday, the initial Mass Transition project coordination call will be scheduled for that Business Day.